pravalikakanika/Sprint-1/README.md

 # Conclusion

-Based on the scale and scope of this VCS Design POC, Role-Based Access Control (RBAC) is the most suitable authorization model.
+Based on the scale and scope of this VCS Design POC, We are using Role-Based Access Control (RBAC) which is the most suitable authorization model for our project.
 It offers the right balance of simplicity and security, with the flexibility to evolve toward ABAC or PBAC if future needs demand.